What is energy balance?

 When energy is not balanced, there is either a positive energy balance (energy in more than energy out) or a negative energy balance (energy out more than energy in).

-In general, none of them is an optimal way when improving health and losing weight are concerned in long term.
+In general, none of the methods is optimal for improving health and losing weight in the long term.
 To put it another way, energy imbalances not only impact your weight but also impact hormonal balance, metabolism and mood.

 Negative Energy Balance

 The same is true of anorexics, the ones who struggle with anorexia nervosa.
-Anorexia nervosa is a serious disorder that makes one want to stop eating, and that commonly affect young women in their teens and early twenties.
+Anorexia nervosa is a serious disorder that makes one want to stop eating and that commonly affects young women in their teens and early twenties.
 They lose physical fitness, metabolic fitness, mental fitness, bone mass, and muscle mass.

 For more information, metabolic rate is the total amount of energy required for your physiological functions and processes that take place within the body.
-Metabolic rate is generally classified into five metabolic components: 1) basal metabolic rate (BMR), 2) resting metabolic rate (RMR), 3) thermic effect of feeding (TEF), 4) exercise activity, and 5) Non-exercise activity thermogenesis (NEAT).
+The classification of metabolic rate generally involves five components: 1) basal metabolic rate (BMR), 2) resting metabolic rate (RMR), 3) thermic effect of feeding (TEF), 4) exercise activity, and 5) Non-exercise activity thermogenesis (NEAT).
 All these components are explained in the total daily energy expenditure post.

 Positive Energy Balance

 Positive energy balance in the body occurs when the energy one takes from food is more than the energy one expends.
-The same as negative energy balance, overfeeding or positive energy balance also has its own health negative repercussions.
-In fact, not only gaining body fat but also increasing blood pressure and blood cholesterol, building up plaques in arteries, becoming insulin resistant (predisposed to diabetes), inclined to certain cancers to name a few, are damaging impacts of too much overfeeding.
+The same as negative energy balance, overfeeding or positive energy balance also has its own negative health repercussions.
+In fact, not only gaining body fat but also increasing blood pressure and blood cholesterol, building up plaques in arteries, becoming insulin resistant (predisposed to diabetes), and being inclined to certain cancers, to name a few, are damaging impacts of too much overfeeding.

 A good nutrition plan controls unreasonable swings in either direction of energy balance.